tristdac/news_slider/README.md

 # README #
-moodle-block_news_slider
+moodle-block_news_slider_plus

-### Moodle News Slider ###
+### Moodle News Slider Plus ###
-A news slider that displays unread course announcements and site announcements.
+A News Slider Plus that displays unread course announcements and site announcements.
 Can also be used on course pages to show unread announcements for that specific course.

 # General configuration #